 Kew Gardens: A South West London Classic

 Kew Garden is the perfect place for children to learn about plants and nature.
 Included in the ticket price is the Children’s Garden which is just simply magnificent.
-Not only is the garden beautiful to look at, but they have been able to integrate the play elements in natural surroundings letting kids explore and play in a safe environment.
+Not only is the garden beautiful to look at, but they have been able to integrate the play elements into natural surroundings letting kids explore and play in a safe environment.

 Getting close to wildlife at Richmond Park

 Besides a few planes crossing the sky, Richmond Park is just about big enough to get the feeling of having escaped the city.
 In reality, you’re still in London, but that doesn’t really matter when you can enjoy the sight of wild deer herds grazing in the woodlands.
 Richmond Park is also great for family cycling; as good as traffic-free you can follow a safe circular path around the park which is just perfect for the youngest cyclists.
 Bushy Park further west in Hampton is another great choice to watch wild deer in their natural surroundings.